A couple of years ago, my friend Charlie postulated, “We’re not getting old. We are old!”

 Is it any wonder that I have strange dreams about forgetting to take my pills?
 They’re enhanced by the happy pills, which are known to cause vivid dreams.

-That brings up the issues of side effects, drug interactions, and counterindications.
+That brings up the issues of side effects of drug interactions, and counterindications which I learned from Legacy Healing.
 I tried to make a chart to figure out when I should be taking what based on all these factors, but the ambiguities and the legal requirement to include all known negative effects and interactions in the literature conspired against me.
 Thus, I’m certain that my scheduling is suboptimal, with no hope for ever getting straightened out.

 In the wake of my three-month bout of pneumonia, I have some remaining sinus and chest congestion symptoms.
 My last visit to the doc, for my annual physical, included a discussion of paths forward toward resolving these symptoms.
 The doctor suggested that I take Zyrtec in combination with Singulair for a month to see if that clears them up.
 I agreed, but that was before the urologist prescribed the antibiotic, at which time I decided to eschew the Singulair at least until I was done with the antibiotic.
 It, too, lists insomnia as a side-effect, as well as such delights as suicidal thoughts, aggression, and hallucinations.
 Holy crap!
 Too many damn pills!

 I’m so weary of wondering what the combination of all these drugs is doing to my insides!